How Much Sprinkler System Cost?

 Price = Part Cost + Labor Cost + Profit

-There are various factors that we consider for every installation.
+However, there are other important various factors that Houston Landscape Pros consider for every installation.

-- Size of the Area Needing Water – More Landscaping will require more stations.
+More Landscaping will require more stations.
 The more sprinkler stations needed, the more valves required, the larger the controller need for the installation.
-Of course, square footage will determine the amount of pipe needed and the amount of digging involved.
+Of course, square footage will determine the amount of pipe necessary and the amount of digging involved.

-- Location and Accessibility of the Water Meter – Not a big factor for most homes.
-However, occasionally you run into a situation where the water meter is surrounded by lots and lots of concrete floor.
+Is not a significant factor for most homes.
+However, occasionally you run into a situation where lots and lots of concrete floors surround the water meter.
 There are only two options to reach the water meter.
 The first option is to dig.
-The second option is to demolish the concreted area.
-Again, this is very rare in a residential sprinkler installation.
+The second option is to demolish the concrete area.
+Again, this is very rare in residential sprinkler installation.

-- Type of pipe on the Main – Some older homes have copper piping.
+In conclusion, Some older homes have copper piping.
 When that is the case, you need to convert to PVC piping, and that will add some cost.
-Not a big factor on the overall installation cost, but it will add cost when compared to a normal installation.
+Not a significant factor on the overall installation cost, but it will add cost when compared to a standard installation.